frkatona/HandTrack_To_MIDI/README.md

 This script uses live footage from a webcam to track the a hand and converts the positions into MIDI control signals (MIDI CC).

 It's made in Python and uses OpenCV for hand tracking through Google's `mediapipe` library.
 The `mido` library is used for MIDI signal generation.

-To connect to software, a virtual MIDI port is necessary (e.g., LoopMIDI).
+Connecting to software requires a virtual MIDI port is necessary like LoopMIDI.

 ### **Figure 1:** Example Use (see the full [demonstration video](https://youtu.be/Xb88uwkwUaE))

 ![FL example](1_FL.png)

+Note that, while I use a paid version of FL Studio, it is the only software that appears in the video which is not free.
+And even then, the free version of FL Studio is (to the best of my knowledge) useable with this script.
+Either way,  Vital was the primary sound source in the video and is available to use with the creation of a free account.

 ## Requirements